Egnyte Connect Review

 - No Linux support

-The following table will give you a broad overview of some of the critical features of Egnyte.
+The following table will give you a broad overview of some of the critical features of Egnyte Connect.
 We’ll discuss many of them in more depth throughout the rest of this review.

 Overall, the feature set is impressive, with options like block-level sync, custom password requirements and remote device wipes that aren’t usually found with the competition.